kavros/SynchExcel/ReadMe.md

 # Overview
-This application updates the product fields inside an Excel document based on a MYSQL table.
+This application updates an Excel document fields based on the SQL table.
+The application developed to automate a weekly data entry process.

-## Build and run
+## Build
-* Open and build project using IntelliJ.
+ * Compile, build, clean and generate the jar for the project using the Maven Projects menu of Intellij.

+## Run
-* Run application.
+* Before run application.
-    * The first run asks for database credentials.
-You can find them using the instructions in the section bellow.
+    * The first time you run the application asks for database credentials.
+You can find them in Kefalaio ERP using the instructions the section bellow.
-    * Database name
-        * Enotites -> Organwsi -> Etairies -> Metaboli etairias -> Epilogi etairias -> see Prefix
+        * **Database name:**  Enotites -> Organwsi -> Etairies -> Metaboli etairias -> Epilogi etairias -> see Prefix
-    * Username and hostname:
-         * Enotites -> Organwsi -> Systima -> Sql server setup
+        * **Username and hostname:** Enotites -> Organwsi -> Systima -> Sql server setup

-## External libraries
-* JDBC
-* Apache Commons Codec

 ## Useful Links
 * [Fix for "invalid signature file digest.."](https://stackoverflow.com/questions/34855649/invalid-signature-file-digest-for-manifest-main-attributes-exception-while-tryin/34856095#34856095)